amit988684/StudentPortal/README.md

  Result: We made Both the webapp and the android app. for the Problem Statement.

  Conclusion: Web App and android app is made and which is connected to the common database.

+Android app is developed in Android studio and web is developed in PyCharm.